 - Updating sub-processor contracts to reflect GDPR obligations as they relate to the company’s contracting parties.

 - Revising the vendor procurement process to ensure that vendors are ‘vetted’ and can meet the requirements of the GDPR.

 - Updating our compliance program with continuous employee training to reflect the changes to be implemented for the GDPR.

-Strategic Directions International (SDi) is the leading business intelligence firm in the highly specialized field of analytical and life science instruments.
+Strategic Directions International (SDi), part of Science and Medicine Group, is the leading business intelligence firm in the highly specialized field of analytical and life science instruments.
 Its client list includes virtually every major analytical instrumentation company in the United States, Europe, and Japan.
 Founded in 1981, the Los Angeles-based company has published hundreds of market reports and provided proprietary consulting services for a multitude of clients.